TheFlash2k/HackProbe/README.md

 ## How to use HackProbe?

-Hackprobe uses Next.js as the frontend and FastAPI as the backend.
+Hackprobe uses Next.js.
 To run the project, you need to have Node.js 14+ installed on your system.

 ```sh
 cd app/